lucianofullstack/articles/test.md

 # (19:00 - 07:00), "manual" is for manual toggle, and
 # "on/off" is for default on/off.
 #
-# Whatever the user's choice is, it will supersede the
-# default setting of the site and be kept during the
-# visit (session).
-Only the dark mode setting is"manual",
-# it will be always kept on every visit (i.e. no matter
-# the browser is closed or not)
 #
 # night_mode: "auto"